-Today, vessel owners are designing vessels with larger capacities and lift capabilities that can handle upwards of 800 metric tons or more, ensuring enormous components for large projects, like power plants, can be moved more safely and efficiently.
+Today, vessel owners are designing vessels with more capacity and lift capabilities that can handle 800 metric tons or more.
+This ensures large components for project shipments — like power plants — can move more safely and efficiently.

 By working with a trustworthy international freight forwarder like ATS International and leveraging products like our BreakBulk Boxx™, you can overcome the obstacles of over-dimensional cargo shipping.